 Skills Desired: Customer service background; current industry-standard certifications are strongly encouraged such as CompTIA's A+; comfortable with current and popular computer operating systems, devices, and software; able to independently search for answers or create solutions to obscure and complicated problems.

 Schedule: Flexible hours within M-F, 8a – 8p, Weekends, Noon - 8p.
 Openings vary by semester.
 If selected, you will be contacted for an interview.

 GSA and WORK STUDY - Information Technology: Technical Services - seeks a Resnet Depot Technician

-Duties Include: Residential Networking, or Resnet, is a group that helps on-campus residents connect to CMU's internet, wireless, and other network resources.
-At the start of each Fall semester, Resnet's student technicians set up Depot stations in three convenient locations across campus to provide carry-in and drop-off technical support for CMU's network registration process for thousands of campus residents.
-IT hires tech savvy CMU students to run these Depots from early move-in through the start of classes, up to three weeks.
-Early move-in options are available for techs who will be campus residents themselves.
-For this entry-level, seasonal job Depot Technicians must: Communicate frequently and professionally with customers in-person and by phone or email; ensure devices comply with CMU's network security requirements; connect devices to secure wireless and Ethernet networks; install and update software; troubleshoot basic computer issues; remove common malware or interfering applications and/or plugins; and document work performed and solutions.
+Residential Networking (Resnet) helps on-campus residents connect to CMU's internet, wireless, and network resources at the start of each Fall semester.
+Depot Techs set up stations in two convenient locations on campus to provide technical support for CMU's network registration process for thousands of campus residents.
+Tech savvy CMU students run Depots August 17 - 30, 2018, from early move-in to the start of classes.
+Early move-in options are available for Techs who will be campus residents themselves.
+Apply online

 GSA - MEDIAGraphix - seeks a Graphic Designer